STATEMENT OF FAITH

 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse: Because that, when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.
 Professing themselves to be wise, they became fools,

 We believe we are commanded and expected to contend for the faith, not to be passive as souls are continually lost for a Christ-less eternity.
-We believe the West is engaged in a battle of the mind, and we are to raise up our children equipped to defend the devil’s attacks.
+Apologetics is no less evangelistic than witnessing through the miracles of the first century, and that reason is a method of communication used not only by Saints like the Apostle Paul, but God Himself on many occasions.
+There exist different tools for every job.
+The mind is as much a part of us as the body or soul.
+Paul performed miracles for the Jews, since they demanded signs and wonders, but reasoned with the Greeks, since they honored reason and logic.
+Both are needed.
+We believe the Western world, being a society that values intellect above almost anything else, is unsurprisingly engaged in a battle of the mind, and we are to raise up our children equipped to defend the devil’s attacks.
 Apologetics and arguments do not save anyone’s soul, as only the Gospel can do that, but we are nevertheless expected to present an answer for the reason for the truth that is in us.

 For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strong holds; Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ.”